ethantang95/DIGITS/docs/BuildTensorflow.md

 ## Requirements

-DIGITS is current targetting tensorflow-gpu V1.1.
+DIGITS is current targeting tensorflow-gpu V1.2.

 TensorFlow for DIGITS requires one or more NVIDIA GPUs with CUDA Compute Capbility of 3.0 or higher.
 See [the official GPU support list](https://developer.nvidia.com/cuda-gpus) to see if your GPU supports it.